Walachul/SilvaPermaculture/README.md

         Navigate: Control Panel > System > Advanced system settings > Environment Variables >
         add new > SECRET_KEY; DATABASE_URL ; ELASTICSEARCH_URL

 To get a SECRET_KEY number:

         Example: in CMD in python interpreter:
             >>>import secrets
             >>>secrets.token_hex(16)
             '84b8fec8da83b405db0ea64be18823d3'
             >>>exit()
+Setup DATABASE_URL as environment variable:

+    SQLite
+    'sqlite:///example.db'

 Install elasticsearch and to see it running go to http://localhost:9200.

         And in Environment variables :
         ELASTICSEARCH_URL=http://localhost:9200

+Please remember to restart Windows so that the new environment variables created are pulled by the app.

 To start the app:

      (venv) C:\Python\Example> python run.py

 ## Deployment to Heroku